jonbarril/vgl/docs/VglUseCases.md

 - If a VGL repo already exists in the target directory the user is warned and creation exits.
 - Upon repo creation .gitignore shall include specs for typically ignored files and directories in a repo (build products, etc.).
 - Repo admin files (.git, .vgl) are always ignored and cannot be tracked, which is consistent with Gitless and Git.
+- If creation or branch creation/switch results in changing the repo context resolved from the CWD, VGL prints the new switch state as the non-verbose LOCAL and REMOTE lines (same format as `status` default mode).
+- If a command targets a different local repo that does not resolve from the user’s CWD, the local switch state does not change and no switch-state output is printed.
+- In that case, VGL prints a concise warning to `stderr` indicating switch state is unchanged and suggesting the user `cd` to the target repo.

+**Repository deletion**
+- Deletion occurs relative to a target directory, which can be the current working directory.
+It starts with repo resolution relative to the target directory.
+- If a Vgl or Git repo exist at the target the user will be asked to confirm its deletion (otherwise the user is warned that none exists there).
+- If uncommitted changes and/or unpushed commits exist the user will be warned and asked to proceed or not.
+- If repo deletion is confirmed the user will be asked if the content should also be deleted.
+If so then the target directory should be deleted using system commands.

 **Status command:**
   - **Overview:** Provides the overall status of workspace, and local and remote repo files.
 More detail is progressively revealed with the use of verbose flags (-v, -vv).
 Output also can be filtered using section name flags (e.g. -local).
 Files in a VGL repo are classified as follows: